vaultinnovation/objective-c-programming-test/README.md

 ### Part 1

+When you press the "Reverse String" button in the UI, the app should reverse the user-provided string.

 1. Write a string reversal routine.
 2. Using this routine, make the tests in VaultCodeTestTests.m and VaultCodeTestUITest.m pass.